Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Results

-In the more realistic case with $\tilde N/N = 75\%$ user base coverage, risk-tailored self-isolation still achieves epidemic control at both test rates (Fig.~\ref{f:intervention_u75nbhd}), with a cumulative death rate similar to the 100\% user base.
+In the somewhat more realizable case with $\tilde N/N = 75\%$ user base coverage, we simulate a demanding scenario in which testing and contact interventions are confined to the user base; no contact information among non-users is harnessed, and non-users maintain their contact patterns without isolation.
+In this case, risk-tailored self-isolation still achieves epidemic control at all test rates of $f=1\%$, $5\%$, and $25\%$ within the user base (Fig.~\ref{f:intervention_u75nbhd}), and attains a cumulative death rate similar to the 100\% user base.
 The fraction of the population in isolation again peaks at just over 15\% initially and then drops to 5--10\%.
-As before, TTI with 75\% compliance and with the higher test rate ($f=25\%$) also achieves epidemic control, but with a higher isolated fraction of the population; at the lower test rate ($f=5\%$), TTI results in an about four times higher cumulative death rate than isolation tailored by network DA, which additionally isolates fewer individuals.
+As before, TTI with 75\% compliance and with the highest test rates ($f=25\%$) also achieves epidemic control, but with a higher isolated fraction of the population.
+At the test rate $f=5\%$, TTI results in an about four times higher cumulative death rate than isolation tailored by network DA, which additionally isolates fewer individuals.
+TTI fails to achieve epidemic control at a test rate $f=1\%$.

-With a user base coverage of $\tilde N/N=50\%$, classification remains accurate and isolation tailored by network DA can still achieve epidemic control and can remain more effective than a lockdown in preventing infections and deaths (Fig.~\ref{f:intervention_u50nbhd}).
+With a further reduced user base coverage of $\tilde N/N=50\%$, classification remains accurate, and isolation tailored by network DA can still achieve epidemic control and can remain more effective than a lockdown in preventing infections and deaths (Fig.~\ref{f:intervention_u50nbhd}).
 The initial fraction of the population in isolation increases to around 30\%, and then drops again to between 5--10\%.
-However, this means that initially, the majority of the user base (50\% of population) is in isolation, which, in a case of perverse incentives, effectively puts the user base, but not others, in a lockdown.
-TTI with 50\% compliance fails to control the epidemic for $f=5\%$ but still achieves control at $f=25\%$, albeit with a higher isolated population fraction than with network DA.
+However, this means that initially, the majority of the user base (50\% of the population) is in isolation, which creates perverse incentives: it effectively puts the user base, but not others, in a lockdown.
+TTI with 50\% compliance fails to control the epidemic for test rates below $f=5\%$ but still achieves some control at $f=25\%$, albeit with a higher isolated population fraction than with network DA.

+For the yet smaller user base coverage of $\tilde N/N=25\%$, classification remains accurate (Fig.~\ref{f:ROC_curves}); however, here the dominance of non-users within the population, who do not isolate, rules out epidemic control (Fig.~\ref{f:intervention_u25nbhd}).
+As with any epidemic management measure, control cannot be achieved with low compliance rates.